gabrieljablonski/nasa-insight-weather/README.md

 A testing script ([`automatic_testing.py`](/automatic_testing.py)) is available to test the three different types of responses:

-- No specified sol
+- No specified sol.
-- Sol specified and available
+- Sol specified and available.
-- Sol specified but unavailable
+- Sol specified but unavailable.

 The script requires [Python 3.6+](https://www.python.org/downloads/).